Palaeography and diplomatic

 Some Latin is required for the first term.
 For term 1 everyone should own a Latin grammar such as B. H. Kennedy, Shorter Latin Primer and C. R. Cheney, Handbook of Dates for Students of British History, new edn. rev. by M. Jones (Cambridge, 2000).
 Students without Latin are welcome to apply for the second term.

 C. de Hamel, A History of Illuminated Manuscripts, 2nd. edn.
 (London, 1994) L. C. Hector, The Handwriting of English Documents, 2nd edn (London 1966; repr.
 1979), out of print, but available in large libraries.

 Dr Jenny Stratford is a Research Fellow, Institute of Historical Research.
 In her earlier career she was a curator in the Department of Manuscripts at the British Library.
 She has published extensively on medieval and modern manuscripts and on princely collections of the later Middle Ages in England and France.

 Please note that although this course takes place at the Institute of Historical Research, it is organised by Queen Mary, University of London.
-Fees are £250 per term.
+Fees are £250 per term for each of the first two terms; there is no fee in term three.
 Applications and enquiries should be addressed directly to Dr Stratford at email@example.com